haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 But most of the time we only required one vim tab and set of opened buffers(files.).
 MinibuferExplorar help you to see those opened buffers as a virtual tabs.
-See the bellow screen.
+See the below screen.

 .. image:: /images/minibufexplorer.jpg
     :height: 356px